 - Venous insufficiency or lymphedema: These are ulcers that come from swelling in your arms or legs related to poor venous or lymphatic circulation.

-Ask for a referral.
-If you have a wound that’s not showing signs of healing after two weeks.
+If you have a wound that’s not showing signs of healing after two weeks, ask your primary care provider for a referral.
 The earlier we get started, the faster you will heal.